 The claims provision is calculated for each homogeneous risk group of ARAG SE.
 It contains expected claim payments and claim settlement costs that are necessary for the settlement of claims already incurred.
 The claims reserve is valued using the standard actuarial reserving methods used in the market: the chain-ladder method, the additive method based on accident-year-independent growth of the claims ratio (AUSQZ), and the Bornhuetter-Ferguson method.
+ARAG SE underwrites risks in after-the-event (ATE) business in Canada and the United Kingdom.
+ATE business is fundamentally different from conventional legal insurance business and has a different premium and payout profile.
+Underwriting liabilities from ATE business are measured using a frequency-severity method that ARAG developed especially for this purpose.
 Alternative reserving methods may be used in exceptional cases.
 The New York method is used to value the claim settlement provision.

-To take account of the higher level of inflation, an addition to the claims reserve was calculated for the associated rise in claims expenses.
+To take account of inflation levels, an addition to the claims reserve was calculated for the associated rise in claims expenses in the relevant risk segments.
 The amount of the addition was calculated for each individual risk segment and is based on internal and external information.

 The premiums provision is made up of the provision for premiums written but not yet earned and the expected future profit or loss resulting from future payments under inforce policies.
 The provision for premiums written but not yet earned is recognized in the amount of the present values of the expected claim payments and costs (less commission) relating to the relevant policies.
 The expected profit or loss is determined for the outstanding premium income from in-force policies (installment payments and premiums from multi-year policies).
-The inflation-induced rise in claims expenses was also taken into account in the premiums provision.
+In the premiums provision too, the inflation-induced rise in claims expenses continued to be taken into account, particularly for long-term policies.